The case of HD 106906 debris disc: A binary's revenge: Constructing Maps of Surface Density

 Here, we describe our recipe to construct maps of disc surface density using the distribution of the planetesimal orbital elements.
 The procedure we follow is generally similar in spirit to that outlined in \citet{Sefilian21} for razor-thin discs (see Appendix C therein), but now generalised to account for orbital inclinations and viewing angles.

-We first begin by assigning a mass $m_i$, $i = 1, .., N$, to each planetesimal constituting our simulated debris disc.
-This is done in such a way that the initial disc surface density $\Sigma_{\rm d}^{t=0}$ varies with radius $r$ -- or equivalently with semi-major axis $a$, since planetesimals are initiated on circular and coplanar orbits (Section \ref{section_dynamics_around_LS}) -- following a power-law profile given by:
+Maps are built with $N=2410$ planetesimals drawn from a uniform distribution in the semi-major axis $a$ from the $24100$ planetesimals constituting our simulated debris disc.
+We assign a mass $m_i$, $i = 1, .., N$, to each planetesimal in the sample in such a way that the initial disc surface density $\Sigma_{\rm d}^{t=0}$ varies with radius $r$ -- or equivalently with $a$, since planetesimals are initiated on circular and coplanar orbits (Section \ref{section_dynamics_around_LS}) -- following a power-law profile given by: